An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Boolean

-variable a set to true
+variable fact set to true

 false